Elementary Schools Construction

 Resolution No. 20.08.19 — Survey of space availability in contiguous districts

-Resolution No. 17.07.19 — Certifying that per Board Policy #6920, the Board has reviewed and approves of the Schematic Design, prepared by Integrus Architecture, for the New Elementary School and New Mt.
-Stuart Elementary School assuring that the new facilities are readily accessible to, and usable by, individuals with disabilities
+Resolution No. 17.07.19 — Review and Approval of the Schematic Design for the New Elementary School and New Mt.
+Stuart Elementary School

 Resolution No. 10.03.19 — Certifying who may sign documents on the Board's behalf for the District's 2018 Capital Improvement Bond Program and individual projects

 Resolution No. 09.03.19 — Certifying the New Elementary School and Mt.
-Stuart Elementary (New Construction in Lieu and Modernization) projects will not create or aggravate racial imbalance
+Stuart Elementary projects will not create or aggravate racial imbalance

-Resolution No. 05.02.19 — Consider whether state or local circumstances should cause alterations to the specific expenditures from the District's general obligation bonds and State of Washington financing assistance originally authorized in Resolution No. 06.10.18
+Resolution No. 05.02.19 — Consider whether state or local circumstances should cause alterations to expenditures

 Brian Aiken, Executive Director of Business Services, Ellensburg School District